Historical research on all 19th century saddlery, leather, and other miscellaneous services.

 In the meantime, Check out my saddle and horse equipment photos in PHOTO GALLERIES!
 The ONLY place on the web to see such a wide assortment of “Pre-1900” saddlery!
 In addition, tons of photos of civilian saddles, bridles, bits, stirrups, etc.; Confederate and Federal Saddles, Confederate/Federal Horse Equipment, Dragoon and Indian War saddlery; photos of CW artillery teams, artillery horse equipment, quartermaster wagons and ambulances; mounted Federal and Confederate Cavalrymen and more!
 All from public and private collections, some have NEVER before been published or seen the light of day.
 Over one thousand photos!

-The hardbound CONFEDERATE SADDLES & HORSE EQUIPMENT still available at “full” price.
+The hardbound CONFEDERATE SADDLES & HORSE EQUIPMENT still available at “full” price of $50 plus $8 shipping (USA only).
 Signed copies available.